borglab/gtsam/GTSAM-Concepts.md

 Chart
 -----
 A given chart is implemented using a small class that defines the chart itself (from manifold to tangent space) and its inverse.
+The trait `gtsam::manifold::traits::DefaultChart<ManifoldType>::type` should point to the chart implementation.
+This specialization requires the following:

 * types:
     * `ManifoldType`, a pointer back to the type
-    * `Jacobian`, a typedef for `gtsam::OptionalJacobian<Dimension, Dimension>` where the dimension is taken from `gtsam::maifold::traits::dimension`.
 * valid expressions:
     * `v = Chart::Local(p,q,Hp,Hq)`, the chart, from manifold to tangent space, think of it as *q (-) p*
     * `p = Chart::Retract(p,v,Hp,Hv)`, the inverse chart, from tangent space to manifold, think of it as *p (+) v*